jet/equinox/README.md

 ### `Equinox.Cosmos.AccessStrategy`

-TL;DR (see [the storage model](DOCUMENTATION.md#Cosmos-Storage-Model) for a deep dive) `Equinox.Cosmos`:
+TL;DR `Equinox.Cosmos` (see [the storage model](DOCUMENTATION.md#Cosmos-Storage-Model) for a deep dive, see [Glossary, below the table)[ccess-strategy-glossary] for definition of terms):
 - keeps all the events for a stream in a single single [CosmosDB _logical partition_](https://docs.microsoft.com/en-gb/azure/cosmos-db/partition-data)
-- always has a special 'index' document per logical partition/stream which is accessible via an efficient _point read_
+- always has a special 'index' document (we term it the `Tip` document), per logical partition/stream which is accessible via an efficient _point read_
 - the Access Strategies a) define what we put in the `Tip` b) how we short circuit loading if we have a snapshot c) allows us to post-process the events we are writing as required for reasons of optimization
+- Concurrency control of updates is by virtue of the fact that every update to the `Tip` touches the document and thus alters the `_etag` value (we don't need to rely on uniqueness constraints blocking inserts of documents with Events)
 - only affect performance; you should still be able to infer the state of the aggregate based on the `fold` of all the `events` ever written on top of an `initial` state

 | Strategy | TL;DR | `Tip` document maintains | Reads involve | Writes involve | Suitable for |